robertszczepanski/Arduino_Edge_Demo/README.md

 - `WIFI_SSID` - WiFi network name
 - `WIFI_PASSWORD` - WiFi password

 After that connect a target board to PC, choose it in `Tools -> Board` and upload it with `Sketch -> Upload`.
+Do this for both Arduino UNO and NodeMCU.

-If you did everything well, you should be able to see updated values in your mobile app.
+If you did everything correctly, you should be able to see updated values in your mobile app.